Table Of Contents:

 But where to go?
 I wanted to walk new trails and honed in on the two following possibilities, one in the Annapurna region and the other just east of it, with Manaslu, the world’s eighth-highest mountain, as the focal point.

 - a walk across Namun La, up the Nar-Phu Valley, & a traverse of the Tilicho Lakes to Jomsom

 - the Manaslu Circuit with a side trip up the Tsum Valley

-In the meanwhile, I chanced upon this Cicerone guidebook titled Annapurna: 14 treks including the Annapurna Circuit and Sanctuary (2017) also by Pritchard-Jones & Gibbons.
-It included a write-up of a route that I had never heard of before.
+Meanwhile, I chanced upon this Cicerone guidebook titled Annapurna: 14 treks, including the Annapurna Circuit and Sanctuary (2017), also by Pritchard-Jones & Gibbons.
+It included a write-up of a route I had never heard of before.
 Here is what I read –

 See here for a copy of sections of the book in Google Books!